Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Introduction

-In light of the uniformity of unsupervised consistency on different slices through a particular volume, the augmentation consistency of the encoder layer outputs serves as a natural reference for separating samples from different subpopulations.
-In light of this observation, we introduce the \emph{weighted augmentation consistency (WAC) regularization}---a minimax formulation that not only incorporates consistency regularization but also leverages this consistency regularization as a reference for reweighting the cross-entropy and the augmentation consistency terms corresponding to different samples.
-At the saddle point of our minimax formulation, the WAC regularization automatically separates samples from different label subpopulations by assigning all weight to the consistency terms for label-sparse samples, and all weight to the cross-entropy terms for label-dense samples.
+To naturally distinguish the label-sparse and label-dense samples, we make a key observation that the unsupervised consistency regularization on encoder layer outputs (of a UNet-style architecture) is much more uniform across different subpopulations than the supervised cross-entropy loss (as exemplified in \Cref{fig:synapse_case40_sparse_dense_ce_weights}).
+Since the consistency regularization is characterized by the marginal distribution of features $P(\xb)$ but not labels and therefore is less affected by the concept shift in $P\rsep{\yb}{\xb}$, it serves as a natural reference for separating the label-sparse and label-dense samples.
+In light of this observation, we present the \emph{weighted data augmentation consistency (WAC) regularization} --- a minimax formulation that reweights the cross-entropy loss versus the consistency regularization associated with each sample via a set of trainable weights.
+At the saddle point of this minimax formulation, the WAC regularization automatically separates samples from different subpopulations by assigning all weights to the consistency regularization for label-sparse samples, and all weights to the cross-entropy terms for label-dense samples.

-We further introduce \ours, an algorithm for solving the minimax problem posed by the WAC regularization, corresponding to a mirror-descent-based adaptive weighting scheme for distributionally-robust optimization~\citep{sagawa2019distributionally}.
-By adaptively adjusting the weights between the cross-entropy and consistency terms of different samples, \ours comes with both convergence guarantees and empirical success.
+We further introduce an adaptively weighted online optimization algorithm, \ours, for solving the minimax problem posed by the WAC regularization, which is inspired by a mirror-descent-based algorithm for distributionally robust optimization~\citep{sagawa2019distributionally}.
+By adaptively learning the weights between the cross-entropy loss and consistency regularization of different samples, \ours comes with both a convergence guarantee and empirical success.